Magnet Docs v1.1.7 archive docs

 20230330-custom-ids.md

 Naming like this, consistently, means you’ll be able to easily glance over the file tree to see your posts and also likely avoid naming two files the same thing.
+One of the purposes of Magnet is to keep everything within a human scope — instead of building and querying a database about your posts, simply use a file tree of plaintext.

 Custom Pages

-Sometimes you may need a custom page instead of a post.
+However markdown may be too restrictive — sometimes you may need a custom page instead of a post.
 See the “about” page.
 The file for “about” lives in the “templates” directory instead of one of the markdown directories.
 In Site Settings you’ll see “custompages: about”, which tells Magnet to look for an “about.html” file in templates.
 If you want to add a new custom page, add a name there and a “name.html” in “templates”.
 The content for the about page looks like:

 {{define "content"}}